What's in your Attic? Stamp Evaluations and Selling Stamps

 We receive many questions about bringing stamps for sale to the show.

 We are here to help those that have inherited a stamp collection, and ensure that a departed fellow stamp collector has his or her treasures treated honorably and fairly.
+We strongly recommend that you read our commentary on selling a stamp collection before you arrive.

 You may bring material for sale.
 The show has a table in our registration area staffed by experienced philatelists (stamp collectors) who can give you some idea of what your holdings may be worth.
 Please note that they are not professional stamp appraisers, and offers from dealers may differ from what our volunteers have told you.
 Regardless, we strongly recommend that you visit our "What's in your Attic" table first.
 Our volunteers are there to assist you.